-Wells Fargo & Co (NYSE:WFC) reported net income of $5.7 billion, up 4% from second quarter of last year, while diluted earnings per share (EPS) were $1.01, up 3% from second quarter 2013, but down from $1.05 from the previous quarter.
-This ended Wells Fargo & Co (NYSE:WFC)’s 17 quarters long streak of increasing earnings per share.
+Wells Fargo & Co (NYSE:WFC) which is one of the biggest banks in the World reported net income of $5.7 billion, up 4% from second quarter of last year, while diluted earnings per share (EPS) were $1.01, up 3% from second quarter 2013, but down from $1.05 from the previous quarter.
+This ended Wells Fargo’s 17 quarters long streak of increasing earnings per share.
 The result was achieved despite – or thanks to – lower revenue of $20.1 billion, compared with $20.4 billion.

 Wells Fargo & Co (NYSE:WFC) posted return on assets (ROA) of 1.47%, which Fitch analysts called “very strong”, and return on equity (ROE) of 13.4%.
 Total mortgage originations were $47 billion, up 30.6% from the previous quarter’s $36 billion, but down from $112 billion from the last year.
 Wells Fargo & Co (NYSE:WFC)’s Chief Financial Officer John Shrewsberry reflected this on a conference call when he told investors that this spring was also a weak home buying season compared with last year’s.

 The slump is typical for the overall U.S. mortgage lending, which is falling for the past 15 months, according to Reuters, as rates have risen, cutting into demand to refinance home loans.
 According to the video, the Wells Fargo & Co (NYSE:WFC)’s Chairman and Chief Executive John Stumpf said that the results reflect “strong credit quality driven by an improved economy, especially in the housing market”, citing also “the bank’s continued risk discipline”.